Temples in Bali

 Pura Taman Saraswati Ubud (Source:tribunwiki)

-Taman Saraswati Temple is an iconic tourist destination in Ubud.
+Taman Saraswati Temple is an iconic sacred temple tourist destination in Ubud.
 Its location is on Jalan Kajeng, Ubud Village, Ubud District.
 The temple, which was built by an art maestro, I Gusti Nyoman Lempad, has a very beautiful architectural design.

 3. Gunung Lebah Temple